Tuesday, 25 March 2025 00:00

 Read more about Congenital Foot Problems

-If you are suffering from bunions, contact Braden Jenkins, DPM of The Ridge Foot & Ankle Center.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact Braden Jenkins, DPM of The Ridge Foot & Ankle Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Idaho Falls, ID .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.